nickjeffrey/kvm_backup/README.md

 For example, KVMHOST1 sends its backups to KVMHOST2, and vice versa.

 In the event of either host failing, last night's backups are already on the alternate host, so can quickly be brought back online.

+In this scenario, it is assumed that SSH key pair authentication is configured on each KVM host to allow automated SSH/SCP connections.

+Each VM has its own cron entry, The backup process is:
+1) Shutdown VM   (these are all "cold" backups for consistency)
+2) Dump XML configuration to a file
+3) Copy QCOW2 virtual disk files to remote KVM host using tar-over-ssh to preserve sparse files
+4) Start VM

 # Installation